K-S-K/CV/Articles/30_BBCAD/Article.md

 **Project purpose:** To create a simple editor for the prototyping board wiring planning with effective storage files in a version-management-friendly format.

-**Implementation technologies:** .Net Core, C#, Blazor.
+**Implementation technologies:** .Net 7, C#, Blazor.

 **Developer tools:** Microsoft Visual Studio.

-**Current status:** The idea is tested, and looking interesting for me but is not in the priority now.
+**Current status:** The idea is tested, and looks interesting to me, but is not a priority now.
 So it is currently on pause.

 ## How it works

 ### The Model

 - There is a **Prototype Board Model**.
-It contains the board metadata (like dimensions, name, description, etc.) and the collection of wires in the multiline-like coordinate form.
+It contains the board metadata (such as dimensions, name, description, etc.) and a collection of wires in a multiline-like coordinate format.
 - The model can be represented as an SVG image or serialized to an XML file.
 - The Model has methods and properties that allow the user class to control its state.